stevedonovan/gentle-intro/readme.md

-There is a fast-growing ecosystem of available libraries through Cargo but here we will concentrate on the core principles of the language and learning to use the standard library.
+There is a fast-growing ecosystem of available libraries through Cargo but here we will concentrate on the core principles of the language by learning to use the standard library.
 My advice is to write _lots of small programs_, so learning to use `rustc` directly is a core skill.
 When doing the examples in this tutorial I defined a little script called `rrun` which does a compilation and runs the result: